KendallWeihe/Artificial-Intelligence/prog3/README.txt

     - random

   execute: python prog3.py <timer threshold>
-    note: <timer threshold> is an integer value for the timing threshold whereafter the algorithms will terminate
+    note: <timer threshold> is an integer value for the timing threshold when the algorithms will terminate

 Notes about adjusting code: